Mary Mateline is in on Monday and rushes back on Tuesday.

 But I also don't ever want to understate the extent to which we probably don't know how many terrorist cells there are operating just down the block.

-And I'm gonna presume that they do.
+And I'm going to presume that they do.

 I always want to give benefit of the doubt to people until I have a reason not to give them benefit of the doubt.

-And in this regard, I mean that the Muslim visitors to the 9-11 memorial had exactly the same feelings as the Episcopal Catholic and Jewish visitors to the 9-11 Memorial, that it was terrible, that terrorism must be fought at every turn.
+And in this regard, I mean that the Muslim visitors to the 9-11 Memorial had exactly the same feelings as the Episcopal, Catholic, and Jewish visitors to the 9-11 Memorial, that it was terrible, that terrorism must be fought at every turn.

-But you know what's different about the Muslim visitors to the 9-11 memorial?
+But you know what's different about the Muslim visitors to the 9-11 Memorial?

-They carry the burden, the stigma of having 9 11 actually done by their faith brethren.
+They carry the burden, the stigma, of having 9-11 actually done by their faith brethren.

-Well, you know, yeah, they kinda are.
+Well, you know, yeah, they kind of are.

 They kind of are.